ibm-cloud-docs/Registry/ts_firewall.md

 {: shortdesc}

 {: tsSymptoms}
-You set up an additional firewall in your development environment with custom settings for inbound and outbound network traffic.
-When trying to access {{site.data.keyword.registrylong_notm}}, the connection fails.
+You set up an extra firewall in your development environment with custom settings for inbound and outbound network traffic.
+When you try to access {{site.data.keyword.registrylong_notm}}, the connection fails.

 {: tsCauses}
 Your custom firewall requires certain network groups to be opened for inbound and outbound network traffic to allow communication to and from the registry.